MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/create-dns-records-at-hover.md

 ## <a name="add-the-cname-records-that-are-required-for-microsoft"></a>Aggiungere i record CNAME necessari per Microsoft
 <a name="BKMK_add_CNAME"> </a>

-Seguire i passaggi indicati sotto oppure [guardare il video](https://support.office.com/article/Video-Create-DNS-records-at-Hover-for-Office-365-182bd58e-8fe4-4717-9233-3a3546b72ad2?ui=en-US&amp;rs=en-US&amp;ad=US).
+Seguire i passaggi indicati sotto oppure [guardare il video](https://support.microsoft.com/office/182bd58e-8fe4-4717-9233-3a3546b72ad2).

-1. Per iniziare, passare alla propria pagina dei domini su Hover usando [questo collegamento](https://www.hover.com/domains).
-Verrà richiesto di eseguire l'accesso.
+1. To get started, go to your domains page at Hover by using [this link](https://www.hover.com/domains).
+You'll be prompted to sign in.

     ![Accedi](../../media/f608cfaa-4962-46a1-a469-89010494e4be.png)